At the University of Connecticut’s School of Business, building a dynamic MBA cohort means no student is just a number.

 “We were seeing quadruple what we’d normally have at online events from students all over the world.
 So, we started really verbalizing how well we were equipped to carry students through the process,” said Rosek.

-Empathy and human connection becomes an even more critical factor in building an MBA cohort
+Empathy and human connection become an even more critical factor in building an MBA cohort

 Creating personalized, human connections has always been a best practice, but as of late, it’s been a competitive edge for programs that do it well.